craftercms/docs/source/developers/developer-workflow/implementation-devops-workflow.rst

 -----------------------------------
 Moving a Feature to Dev Environment
 -----------------------------------
-Once the team feels the feature is ready you’ll want to do system integration testing.
+Once the team feels the feature is ready you’ll want to do system integration testing (SIT).
 Basic SIT testing is performed in Dev environment.

 Dev and the other test environments have specific content on them.
 Given this we must move our feature via an operation known as a “Cherry Pick.”
 A cherry pick allows us to take a set (ideally one) of commit and move it.
 Why one commit?
 Because moving multiple commits around is more difficult and error prone.